QVMT Long Call Strategy

 - What is a long call on QVMT?

 - A long call on QVMT is the long call strategy applied to QVMT (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With QVMT stock trading near $69.85, the strikes shown on this page are snapped to the nearest listed QVMT chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With QVMT stock at $67.47 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed QVMT chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are QVMT long call max profit and max loss calculated?